nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 **do_not_use_cuda_malloc_host**

-If enabled operator new will be used to allocate host memory instead of ``cudaMallocHost``.
+If enabled, a new operator will be used to allocate host memory instead of ``cudaMallocHost``.

 * Flags: GXF_PARAMETER_FLAGS_NONE
 * Type: GXF_PARAMETER_TYPE_BOOL